22.5 session control proxy (Digital UNIX)

 already exists

-A token ring station entity already exists.
+A token ring station entity already exists.communication port in use

 Cannot run Token Ring data link on this communication port.